This post may contain affiliate links. Please read my disclosure policy for more details.

 - Cook for 10 minutes and turn the heat off.

-- Remove the rosemary, blend half of the chickpea or smash the potatoes with the back of a spoon.
-This step makes the broth thicker.
+- Remove the rosemary, blend half of the chickpeas, or smash the potatoes with the back of a spoon.
+This step thickens the broth.

-- Bring to the boil, add the pasta, reduce the heat, and cook gently.
+- Bring to a boil, add the pasta, reduce the heat, and cook gently.

 - When the pasta is done, adjust the seasoning and stir in a handful of chopped parsley.

-- Serve with freshly ground black pepper, a drizzle of extra virgin olive oil and grated parmesan cheese if you wish.
+- Serve with freshly ground black pepper, a drizzle of extra virgin olive oil, and grated parmesan cheese.

 Are chickpeas healthy?